 Air fryer vs toaster oven – what are the differences between the two?
 Air fryers are increasingly becoming popular kitchen appliances across the globe.
 This is mostly because chefs and cooks have realized the benefits associated with these fryers over traditional toaster ovens.
 Most people love the convenience that an air fryer presents when preparing meals in the kitchen.
 For instance, these appliances do not require you to oil the food you are cooking.
 Instead, these appliances cook food by passing hot air over the food.

-- Top 6 Toaster Made in USA in 2020: Built to Last
+- Top 6 Toaster Made in USA: Built to Last

 - Toaster oven vs Microwave oven – 7 The Notable Differences Between The Two

 To understand the differences between an air fryer and a toaster oven, it is crucial to know the definition and mode of operation of each of these appliances.

 The best definition of an air fryer is a classy and compact kitchen appliance designed to use air currents for preparing meals.
 These appliances are fitted with powerful and high-performance fans that circulate hot air at high speeds thereby delivering crispy meals that have fried textures and properties.
 These appliances bring about a ‘deep frying’ effect and feeling without using cooking oil.

 These appliances are convenient in that they are just plugged and use.
 They save you the trouble of having to buy oil for preparing deep-fried meals with crispy and crunch textures.
 The fans in these toasters have dehydrating effects which in turn crisp food in the same way that deep-frying does.
 This makes air fryers to be worthy investments for people losing weight and those battling obesity.

 How do you use an air fryer for preparing food?